Suspicious vessel in the Gulf of Finland towed into port after damage to data communications cable

 Published:

-A data communication cable between Helsinki and Tallinn has been damaged in the Gulf of Finland, Finnish media report.
-A ship suspected of being behind the incident has been seized.
+A data communications cable between Helsinki and Tallinn has been damaged in the Gulf of Finland.
+A suspicious vessel with a crew of 14 has been seized.
+The vessel has been towed to a port outside Helsinki and inspected by customs.

-According to the Finnish Border Guard, a ship believed to be behind the cable break has been identified.
-The ship had its anchor chain in the water and has been seized.
+The Finnish Border Guard says a vessel believed to be responsible for the cable break has been identified.
+The vessel had its anchor chain in the water and has been seized.

 The damage was discovered on New Year's Eve morning in Estonia's exclusive economic zone.